 Welcome to the Steel Structures Research Lab

-Image Error NEW: The US Army Corps of Engineers recently awarded Dr. Cameron Murray (PI) and Dr. Gary Prinz (Co-PI) $500,000 to develop deployable bridge technologies for military field applications
+Image Error NEW: The US Army Corps of Engineers recently awarded Dr. Cameron Murray (PI) and Dr. Gary Prinz (Co-PI) an additional $1,000,000 from their initial development project, to execute the design and testing of a new deployable bridge technology for military field applications

 Image Error Dr. Gary Prinz received a National Science Foundation Faculty Early Career Development (CAREER) award to investigate a new micromechanics-based approach to ductile fracture simulation in additively manufactured steels for improved seismic structural fuse design.
 (NSF Award Number: 1751699)